DVCone/flutter_course/courses/Section 2.md

 }
 //Note :
       /*
       a.
 Spread Collection is to add more data into the new data collection from previous collection, to use it jus add 3 dots before previous collection name.
       b.
 Spread Collection can use with List[] and Set{}.
       */
 ```

+&emsp;
 ## **12. Null Safety**
 Null Safety is Dart feature to know about error by null value. there is 3 type new syntax **!, ?, late**.